 Her parents, John and Carrie Stewart, were well-traveled and well-read, the best cultivated of their stock.
-Vienna or Paris might easily have provided a home if they hadn’t found it instead here on this oak-shaded peninsula between the St. Johns and Arlington Rivers in the early 1870s.
+Vienna or Paris might easily have provided a home if they hadn’t found it here instead on this oak-shaded peninsula between the St. Johns and Arlington Rivers in the early 1870s.

 The Stewarts never seemed to fit in with the religious colony that formed itself around the old Sammis plantation house in 1873.
 The Florida Winter Home Association went bust when its rules and rigid definitions of Christianity excluded most potential new members.
 Then came the Arlington Bluff Association, which still held “daily religious services,” but opened the colony to “Christians of all denominations” and lasted out the decade.

 For Addie, after her parents’ death, and long after the religious colony had faded into the trees and graves and ferns, the world here was enough, though she would always have the best the world could give.
 Because she lived alone did not mean she should deny herself.
 At Oak Lynde, only the finest meals would do.
-In Oak Lynde, one must wear diamonds and furs.
+In Oak Lynde, one must wear diamonds and crown sable furs.

 Miss Addie’s guests included people like Josiah K. Lilly, the only child of Eli Lilly, of the namesake global pharmaceutical company.
 Twenty years before becoming chairman of the board, J.K.
 Lilly stayed at Oak Lynde in mid-November, 1913, to attend the National Association of Wholesale Druggists’ convention in Jacksonville as a representative of his father’s business.

-When Josiah Lilly came to Oak Lynde, perhaps around 1910, according to an unverifiable 1976 typewritten history, the Lillys “loved Oak Lynde and were fond of Miss Addie [and] gave her $10,000 [almost $300,000 today] to keep it up.”
+When Josiah Lilly first came to Oak Lynde, perhaps around 1910, according to an unverifiable 1976 typewritten history, the Lillys “loved Oak Lynde and were fond of Miss Addie [and] gave her $10,000 [almost $300,000 today] to keep it up.”
 According to this source in the city’s historic preservation archives, “Miss Addie” burned quickly through the Lillys’ money and began for the first time to seek boarders.

 Another of Addie’s guests was Marcus Fagg, superintendent of the Children’s Home Society of Florida.
-As Lilly had always been interested in funding charity, creating the Lilly Endowment in 1937, it made sense that he deeded the house to “Daddy Fagg” when Miss Addie became stranger and stranger in her final years and died, broken and poor and intestate.
+As Lilly was always interested in funding charity, creating the Lilly Endowment in 1937, it made sense that he deeded the house to “Daddy Fagg” when Miss Addie became stranger and stranger in her final years and died, broken and poor and intestate.
 The Children’s Home Society became one of the largest “orphan’s,” or later, “child services” organizations in the nation.

 As April Anderson writes in a brilliant 2003 University of Central Florida master’s thesis, Fagg led the CHSF for an astonishing four decades, from 1910 to 1951, having become state superintendent when he was only 24.
-During that time he raised the organization from debt, co-founded the Florida State Board of Welfare, helped write and edit national legislation like the Child Labor Law and Compulsory Education Law, and all the while cared personally for destitute children in Jacksonville.
+During that time he raised the organization from debt, co-founded the Florida State Board of Welfare, helped write and edit national legislation like the Child Labor Law and the Compulsory Education Law, and all the while cared personally for destitute children in Jacksonville.